odanc/money-transfer/README.md

 ```

 ##### Errors
-Business errors (not technical ones, e.g. parsing errors, as they are processed by underlying http-library) errors are returned as a json response with descriptive `message`, e.g.:
+Business errors (not technical ones, e.g. parsing errors, they are processed by underlying
+http-library) are returned as a json response with descriptive `message`, e.g.:
 ```json
 {
     "message": "Account dca85eeb-b03e-4ad3-880f-8c38f28931cb doesn't have enough amount"